 - Pour chopped stewed tomatoes over the top.

 - Top with enough water to cover the meat.
 Simmer for 1-2 hours.
 The longer you simmer, the richer it will get.

 - Add vegetables.
 I add carrots, celery, parsnips, peas and parsley but you can add in your favorites as well.

 - Simmer for another hour.
 (You can also add potatoes in lieu of the pasta at this point)

-- Add pastina, alphabet noodles or orzo.
-Any small pasta will work.
+- Add pasta, i.e. pastina, alphabet noodles, orzo or any small pasta.

 - Just cook until pasta is done, according to package instructions.

 If you can find the alphabet noodles, they're a great incentive to get small children to eat the soup.
 My sister and I used to have so much fun when we were young spelling words out in our soup.
 Of course, that never lasted long since the soup was so delicious it got slurped down pretty fast.
 I mean, just look at that ladle of deliciousness!

 You won't believe the enticing aroma that fills the house.
 In fact, my husband came home from work the day I was making this and the first thing he said was "I can't wait to have some of whatever you're cooking, it smells incredible!" (think there wasn't a huge smile on my face after that).
 I usually serve this Old Fashioned Vegetable Beef Soup with a side of crackers or my freshly baked French bread.
 It really is the perfect lunch or dinner to warm you up on a cold winter's day.
 Enjoy!

 Gluten-Free - substitute gluten-free pasta for the regular pasta and make sure that your beef stock is labeled gluten-free.